Kitura/Package-Builder/README.md

 ### Custom Xcode project generation
-If you need custom commands to create the Xcode project for your Swift Package, a `.swift-xcodeproj` file can be provided that contains a custom `swift package generate-xcodeproj` command.
+If for Codecov, you need a custom command to generate the Xcode project for your Swift package, you should include a `.swift-xcodeproj` file that contains your custom `swift package generate-xcodeproj` command.

 ## Custom SwiftLint
 [SwiftLint](https://github.com/realm/SwiftLint) is a tool to enforce Swift style and conventions.
 Ensure that your team's coding standard conventions are being met by providing your own `.swiftlint.yml` in the root directory with the specified rules to be run by Package-Builder.
 For now each project should provide their own `.swiftlint.yml` file to adhere to your preferences.
 A default may be used in the future, but as of now no SwiftLint operations are performed unless a `.swiftlint.yml` file exists.